KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-YouTube-Live-Stream by ngnijland](https://github.com/ngnijland/MMM-YouTube-Live-Stream)

 1. No image found.
+2. Recommendation: Found `uses: actions/checkout@v2` in file `nodejs.yml`: Replace it with v4.
-2. Typo: Found `Magic Mirror` in file `MMM-YouTube-Live-Stream.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-YouTube-Live-Stream.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Recommendation: Replace eslintrc by new flat config.
+5. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-YouTubeWebView by doctorfree](https://gitlab.com/doctorfree/MMM-YouTubeWebView)